embedly/embedly-docs/api/extract/arguments.rst

          urls.map(escape).join(',')

     ``urls`` accepts a maximum of 10 urls at a time.
-Embedly processes these urls in parallel, therefore, it's much quicker to use ``urls`` for batched processing.
+Embedly processes these urls in parallel, therefore, it's quicker to use ``urls`` for batched processing.

 ``maxwidth`` (optional)